Hawaiʻi Administrative Process for Child Support

-The administrative process begins with an application by a party (the absent or paying parent, usually called the Responsible parent, or the parent or guardian with custody of the child, usually called the Custodial parent) requesting the establishment, modification, termination, or enforcement of a child support order.
+The administrative process begins with an application to the CSEA (the OCSH does not process applications) by a party (the absent or paying parent, usually called the Responsible parent, or the parent or guardian with custody of the child, usually called the Custodial parent) requesting the establishment, modification, termination, or enforcement of a child support order.

 The Department of Human Services can also initiate a child support action to pursue child support or medical support from an absent parent when a child is receiving Temporary Assistance to Needy Families (TANF), QUEST or foster care benefits.

 Establishment and Modification of Child Support

 After CSEA receives an application for services for establishment or modification of a child support obligation, it sends documents to the parties requesting income and other information relevant to the calculation of a child support obligation.
 Using the information it receives from the parties and other sources, if available, the CSEA (not the OCSH) generates a proposed order with a child support amount based upon the Hawaiʻi Child Support Guidelines.
 Please note, the CSEA, not the OCSH, prepares the proposed order.
 The CSEA then serves the proposed order on the parties along with a Request for Hearing form and other forms.